ctscofield/ctscofield/README.md

-### I'm Cory, amd welcome to my github!
+### I'm Cory, and welcome to my github!
 A little about me is I enjoy tinkering, cycling, and playing videogames.
 I am a coding bootcamp graduate and love learning new concepts!

 - 🌱 I’m currently learning how to market and improve my skills
 - 💬 Ask me about literally anything